kitabisa/mubeng/README.md

 # Usage

-For usage, it's always required to provide your proxy list, whether it is used to check or run as a proxy server for your proxy IP rotation.
+For usage, it's always required to provide your proxy list, whether it is used to check or run as a proxy server or as proxy pool for your proxy IP rotation.

 ## Basic